TMQ CATALOGING TRAINING

 Good cataloging doesn't just happen.

-Our current library automation systems rely on 'good' MARC records in order to function as well as they can, and it takes special skills to copy or make MARC records that will work well in each and every MARC-based library automation system out there.
+Our current library automation systems rely on 'good' MARC21 records in order to function as well as they can, and it takes special skills to copy or make MARC21 records that will work well in each and every MARC21-based library automation system out there.

-Our foundational workshops (from Series A) start you off with an understanding of how library automation systems should be using the records that catalogers provide.
+Our “Foundations” workshops start you off with an understanding of how library automation systems should be using the records that catalogers provide.
 They also introduce you to the concepts and skills needed to copy records from other sources instead of making them on your own.

-The RDA workshops (from Series C) are designed to prepare you for the future, and give you the confidence to deal with both AACR/MARC records and RDA/MARC records.
+The RDA workshops are designed to prepare you for the future, and give you the confidence to deal with both AACR/MARC records and RDA/MARC records.
+However, neither of these RDA Cataloging Workshops is intended to teach you how to create original records, following RDA.

 Our workshops are fast-paced and practical.